-The San Francisco Ferry Building is a San Francisco landmark and can be found on the National Register of Historical places.
+The San Francisco Ferry Building is a San Francisco landmark and can be found on the National Register of Historic Places.
 Since its beginning, the ferry building and terminal have seen many changes.
-The most significant change was when bridges were constructed for railway traffic, which greatly impacted the use of the ferry terminal.
+The most significant change was when bridges were constructed for railway traffic, which significantly impacted the use of the ferry terminal.

 Today new uses for the terminal have been developed.
-Officers moved in and the ferry building became the home of the Port Commission.
-The ground floor, which was originally used for baggage handling has been redesigned into a popular marketplace.
+Officers moved in, and the ferry building became the home of the Port Commission.
+The ground floor, which was initially used for baggage handling, has been redesigned into a popular marketplace.

-This marketplace known as the Ferry Building Marketplace provides hours of shopping and dining opportunities for tourists and locals, alike.
-The Ferry Building is a place for the whole family and can easily fill a day with activities, sights, and memory making moments.
+This marketplace, known as the Ferry Building Marketplace, provides hours of shopping and dining opportunities for tourists and locals alike.
+The Ferry Building is a place for the whole family and can quickly fill a day with activities, sights, and memory-making moments.

 If you want to dine, the list of eateries is impressive and varied.
-About anything you could want here, you can find.
-On any given Tuesday, Thursday or Saturday you can sample and purchase the freshest of fresh at their farmers market.
+About anything you could want here, you can find it.
+On any given Tuesday, Thursday, or Saturday, you can sample and purchase the freshest of fresh at their farmers market.

 San Francisco Ferry Building Farmers Market

 The San Francisco Ferry Building farmers market is a California Certified Market and is touted as one of the best in the country.
-On Saturday the market offerings are much larger and the farmers and other vendors are located in both the front and back of the building.
-Tuesday and Thursday markets are smaller but still offer an amazing variety of fruits, vegetables, bread and more.
+On Saturday, the market offerings are much larger, and the farmers and other vendors are located in both the front and back of the building.
+Tuesday and Thursday markets are smaller but still offer a fantastic variety of fruits, vegetables, bread, and more.

 There are many nearby places to go after visiting the San Francisco Ferry Building.
 At the foot of Market Street is a transportation hub.
-If you wish to see other areas of San Francisco without the hassle of traffic, this is the perfect place to board the MUNI, BART and the historical trolley cars which stop at the Ferry Building.
+If you wish to see other areas of San Francisco without the hassle of traffic, this is the perfect place to board the MUNI, BART, and the old trolley cars which stop at the Ferry Building.

-If you like to walk you can head towards Fisherman’s Wharf.
-It will take 20 to 30 minutes, depending on where you start from at the Marketplace and where you stop at the wharf.
+If you like to walk, you can head towards Fisherman’s Wharf.
+It will take 20 to 30 minutes, depending on where you start from at the Marketplace and where you stop at the pier.
 Enjoy the sites along the way.
 People watching is a lot of fun, as well.

 If your day needs to include kid-friendly activities, the Ferry Building Marketplace is a feast of excitement for young eyes and ears.
-There are live lobsters swimming in the tanks of shops, there are toy stores and bookstores that are welcoming to children and you will never find a shortage of locations for that perfect photo op.
+Live lobsters are swimming in the tanks of shops, there are toy stores and bookstores that are welcoming to children, and you will never find a shortage of locations for that perfect photo op.